-Some of the other careers in Health that you could be a part of include:
+Some great careers in health that you could be a part of include:

 - Medical Receptionist

-An impressive 75% of those working in Australia’s healthcare industry has some form of post-secondary education, with the most efficient pathway into almost any health-related role starting with the right qualifications.
-Courses range from certificates in Health through to Diploma and Graduate Diploma qualifications.
-The best way to get trained up depends on where you’d like your career to take you, though whether you’re fresh out of school, looking to change careers or simply want to expand upon your skills, some courses have all your needs covered.
+An impressive 75% of those working in Australia’s healthcare industry have some form of higher education training.
+Courses range from TAFE certificates to university level qualifications such as a Bachelor of health science.
+The best way to get trained up depends on where you’d like your career to take you, though whether you’re fresh out of school, looking to change careers or simply want to expand upon your skills, one of our courses will have all your needs covered.

-If you have your sights set on a career as a health and welfare services manager, mental health outreach worker or envision running your own practice one day; a Diploma level healthcare course can fast-track you onto your dream career path.
-Diploma courses in health can offer you all the training you need to succeed and can allow you to acquire specialised knowledge of certain aspects of the healthcare industry.
-At the same time, also build on your practical and theoretical understanding of healthcare operations.
-A Diploma in Practice Management, for example, can equip you with the necessary skills you’ll need to make effective managerial decisions and run a successful practice or clinic.
+If you have your sights set on a career as a health and welfare services manager, mental health outreach worker or envision becoming a practice manager one day, a Diploma level healthcare course can fast-track your career goals.
+Diploma courses in health allow you to acquire specialised knowledge while building your practical and theoretical understanding of healthcare operations.

-Bachelor courses in healthcare offer ideal preparation for more challenging roles, such as nutritionist, toxicologist or nurse; for example, one of the most respected nursing courses in Australia is the Bachelor of Nursing.
+Bachelor courses in healthcare offer ideal preparation for more challenging, higher level health professional roles, such as dieticians, toxicologists or enrolled nurses.
 If you plan on becoming a Registered Nurse, then this three-year program is mandatory; however, if you have completed a Diploma of Nursing already, it will count towards your credits and lessen your time spent studying, thus making it an attractive option for recent Diploma graduates.